Why Holiday Shopping Could Be Hard This Year

 “It’s going to be very, very tough to get stuff in this year….
 The lead times have been six weeks instead of two, there’s some companies that, if you don’t order by a certain date, that’s it,” he said.

-Already, Sahagian has some bare shelf space in his Lego department, and he expects his hottest toys, Squishmallows stuffed animals and fidget toys, to sell out they year.
+Already, Sahagian has some bare shelf space in his Lego department, and he expects his hottest toys, Squishmallows stuffed animals and fidget toys, to sell out early this year.

 “I tell them, 'Hey, look, if you see something, buy it,'” Sahagian said.